 - Helmets.
 As noted in Appendix B, a Snell 2015-rated or later model helmet is required (plus a face shield or goggles if you have an open car).
 Snell uses a similar numerical rating system for motorcycle ("M") and auto ("SA") helmets.
 Either designation is permissible for Driver's Ed, but "SA" is preferable if you're making a special purchase.
-If you don't own a helmet, a limited number of loaners are available through the club, but please check with the Registrar in advance. - Driving Shoes and Gloves.
+If you don't own a helmet, a limited number of rentals are available through the club, but please check with the Registrar in advance. - Driving Shoes and Gloves.
 Neither is essential.
 However, your track shoes are important.
 They should provide good support, have rubber soles, attach securely to your feet and be flexible enough to help you feel the pedals.
 Sneakers are fine, but avoid the kind with soles extending beyond the sides of the feet, as they can reduce pedal feel and make certain maneuvers difficult.
-Open shoes will not be allowed. - Neck Supports.
-Even the latest space-age helmets can feel heavy at the end of the day.
-While not required, a number of drivers use neck supports.
-These are padded rings that fit around the neck just below the helmet.
-They tend to reduce fatigue and lend extra support. - Clothing.
+Open shoes will not be allowed. - Clothing.
 Driving suits aren't required for the CVR Driver's Ed program.
 However, you must wear pants and shirts/sweaters/jackets made of natural (i.e., non-synthetic) material.

-Don't forget to factor in the seasonal variations, as you'll be driving with both side windows down (rain or shine).
+Don't forget to factor in the seasonal variations, as you'll be driving with both side windows down (rain or shine). - Storage Containers.

-• Storage Containers.
 As you'll see in Section II, one of the first things you'll do at the track is empty the loose contents of your car.
 It's a good idea to bring a weatherproof tarp (or ground cloth) and a plastic container to store your belongings, as most tracks do not have covered storage areas.